 Before you start sewing, I recommend interfacing all of your main vest pieces.
 This will make them a bit more crisp and clean when your vest is complete!

 Sew your vest lining as you sew your main vest layer.

-When complete, clip your seam allowance at the curves, like you see above, and press your seams open and repeat with your lining layer.
+When complete, clip your seam allowance at the curves, press your seams open, and repeat with your lining layer.

 Insert your welt pockets into the main layer of your vest, following the marks on your pattern.
 If you’re unfamiliar with how to sew a welt pocket, visit this tutorial!